 Therefore, in just a few minutes, you were able to avoid paying less than fifty thousand pesos for BIR penalties.
 Compliance with the BIR regulations will help us to save a more significant amount of money that was having tax evasion.
 You might wonder, is your business needs to register in the BIR?

-If you have any experiences of tax penalties during tax mapping, we’re happy to hear it.
+If you have any experiences of tax penalties because of this, we’re happy to hear it.
 If have any questions above, drop your questions below, and we’ll be happy to help you.
 If we’re missing something, we’ere open to hearing your thoughts.
-Don’t forget to share and rate this article.